 Our office provides information to help you make decisions about sharing and using copyrighted material in your research, learning, and teaching.
 In addition to copyright guides like this one and online resources on our website, please take advantage of our person-to-person services.

 Use our email address to ask questions about copyright.

 We offer public workshops on copyright.
 We also offer customized copyright education (presentations, workshops, etc.) for university groups, including faculty, staff, and students.
 Please email us to request this.

 Although we provide information and education about copyright, we are not able to provide legal advice.

-- If you have questions about using the university trademarks, including the Block M, please consult the Permissions Guide from University of Michigan Global Communications.
+If you have questions about using the university trademarks, including the Block M, please consult the Permissions Guide from the university's Office of Communications.

 We are seeking feedback on the research guides maintained by the University of Michigan Library Copyright Office.
 You can use this survey to provide feedback on a Copyright Office research guide you have used today.

 We value your opinions and appreciate the time you spend giving feedback.
 Thank you.